MikeAustin71/errprefops/errpref/README.md

-# Error Prefix (errpref) - Adding error prefix, function chains and error context to Error Messages
+# *errpref* - Adding error prefix, function execution chains and error context to Error Messages In Go

-**The *errpref* software package is a collection of lightweight GoLang types designed to attach error prefix text, function chain lists and error context strings to error messages.**
+**The *errpref* software package is a collection of lightweight GoLang types designed to attach error prefix text, function execution chain lists and error context strings to error messages.**

 The ***errpref*** software package was written in the [Go](https://golang.org/) programming language, a.k.a. ***Golang***.

 ***errpref*** supports [Go Modules]([Go Modules Reference - The Go Programming Language (golang.org)](https://golang.org/ref/mod)).

 The current version of ***errpref*** is Version 1.6.0.
-Most notably, this implements the "Left Margin" Feature in error prefix string formatting.
-For details, see the [Release Notes](./releasenotes.md).
+Most notably, this version implements the [Left Margin Feature](#left-margin-feature) in error prefix string formatting.